Storia-AI/sage/README.md

     We are planning on adding more providers soon, so that you can mix and match them.
 Contributions are also welcome!

 ## Indexing GitHub Issues
-By default, we also index the open GitHub issues associated with a codebase.
-You can control what gets index with the `--index-repo` and `--index-issues` flags (and their converse `--no-index-repo` and `--no-index-issues`).
+You can additionally index GitHub issues by setting the `--index-issues` flag.
+Conversely, you can turn off indexing the code (and solely index issues) by passing `--no-index-repo`.

 ## Chatting with the codebase
 We provide a `gradio` app where you can chat with your codebase.
 You can use either a local LLM (via [Ollama](https://ollama.com)), or a cloud provider like OpenAI or Anthropic.